rthh21/rgb-lapm/README.md

 * **Apple HomeKit (HomeSpan):** I implemented a `LampAccessory` class inheriting from `Service::LightBulb`.
 This exposes the standard Hue/Saturation/Brightness (HSV) characteristics to iOS devices.
 When a user creates a scene in the Apple Home app, the `update()` override intercepts the payload, converts the HSB color space to RGB, and overrides the current animation mode to a solid color.
 * **Web Dashboard (The Interface):** For advanced control, I embedded a complete Single Page Application (SPA) within the ESP32's flash memory (`PROGMEM`).
 The UI connects to the backend via REST API endpoints (for example: , `/mode?m=1`, `/set?r=255...`).

+* **Save**
+To ensure a seamless user experience across power cycles, the system implements a robust non-volatile memory management strategy using the ESP32's Preferences API (a modern replacement for deprecated EEPROM).
+Instead of writing to flash on every loop cycle (which would degrade memory lifespan), the system performs "write-on-change" operations within the Web Server handlers.

+Key system states—including Power Status, Global Brightness, Active Mode, and Color Configurations (RGB/HSV values)—are serialized and stored in the lamp namespace.
+Upon boot (setup()), the firmware queries the NVS partition; if valid keys exist, the lamp restores its exact previous state immediately, bypassing the default initialization values.
+This ensures that the lamp behaves like a consumer appliance rather than a development board.

 **3. Advanced Feature: Dynamic Grouping**
 A unique feature of this architecture is the **user pixel editor**.
 To allow users to highlight specific areas of the lamp (for example: drawing a shape), I implemented a `ledGroupMap[NUM_LEDS]` array.